Our Favourite KiwiSaver Funds

 Our favourite KiwiSaver Funds - Where to Go From Here?

 - Joining or switching a KiwiSaver fund is very easy - all you need to do is talk to the KiwiSaver scheme you want to invest with.
-The best way is to call them or e-mail; they'll explain the process and take care of everything for you.
+The best way is to call or e-mail them; they'll explain the process and handle everything for you.

 - Never rush a decision - while you can switch again, the best approach is to make a considered decision.
 Our KiwiSaver guides help, as does Sorted's FundFinder tool.

-- If you're in a default scheme, now is the time to consider your options - many people stay in default funds which costs their retirement.
+- If you're in a default scheme, now is the time to consider your options - many people stay in default funds which might not be the most suitable for their needs.
 If you're in one, ask yourself what you want from KiwiSaver, and look for a better fund.

-- Pay attention to the investor reporting - every three months, your KiwiSaver scheme will send you an update as to how your investment is performing.
-The best thing you can do is read what they send you, and ask questions (or Google) if you don't understand something.
-It's not complicated and will build your investing confidence.
+- Pay attention to the investor reporting - every three months, your KiwiSaver scheme will send you an update on how your investment is performing.
+The best thing you can do is to read what they send you and to ask questions (or Google) if you don't understand something.
+It's not complicated, and it will build your investing confidence.